I'm an avid gardener and lover of bearded dragons who shares my experience online.

 - Substrate is what you use to cover the floor of the habitat.
 Substrate is a highly debated topic within the bearded dragon community.
 Many owners prefer to use natural non-silica sand as a substrate to offer a more realistic habitat, while some prefer to use old newspaper because it is easier to maintain.

 - You can use whatever suits your needs, but avoid using substrates that contain small particles to avoid impaction.
-Impaction is when the lizard swallows an object that it cannot digest; the object then creates a blockade in the intestinal tract.
+Impaction is when the lizard swallows an object that it cannot digest; the object then creates a blockage in the intestinal tract.
 Impaction can be fatal unless it is caught early on and treated by a vet.

 - Avoid using pebbles, aquarium rocks, ground walnut shells, and anything else that could easily lead to an impaction.
 This is especially true for baby bearded dragons.